okrad/svelte-progressbar/README.md

 It can be rendered both as a linear or radial progressbar.
 Progression bars and values are fully animated.

 If rendered as a linear progressbar there are 2 styles supported:
-* Standard: featuring inverted text color for the values
+* Standard: uses svg masks to display inverted text color for the value.
 * Thin: the progression bars are rendered as thin bars and the values are placed externally

 # Usage